-- (2) Represents the group WACs of accounting groups comprising outstanding Guarantor PC Pools with a Prefix of 21.
-(Prefix 21 is the predecessor to Prefix 50.) - (3) The average of the prevailing mortgage interest rates on 30-year first lien conventional mortgages during the period as published weekly by Freddie Mac in its "Primary Mortgage Market Survey."
+- (2) Represents the group WACs of accounting groups comprising outstanding Guarantor PC Pools with a Prefix of 21 (representing interests in mortgages with original terms to maturity of 15 years or less). - (3) The average of the prevailing mortgage interest rates on 30-year conventional mortgages during the period as published weekly by Freddie Mac in its "Primary Mortgage Market Survey."